demetres12/seip-lab/README.md

 Regarding the unit testing practice project there is an individual [README](https://github.com/demetres12/seip-lab/blob/development-2/unittesting/README.md) file, that approaches the module in a practical and descriptive way.

+## Unit Testing Assignment <a name="unittesting"></a>

+Regarding the design patterns practice project (i.e. sourcecodeanalyzer) there is an individual [README](https://github.com/demetres12/seip-lab/blob/development-2/sourcecodeanalyzer/README.md) file, that approaches the module in a practical and descriptive way.

 ## Continuous Integration <a name="ci"></a>

 The current project utilizes Github Actions for the purpose of continuous integration.
 You may take a look